cleanlab/aws-marketplace/label-inspector/README.md

 # Label Inspector

-[cleanlab](https://cleanlab.ai/) invents novel solutions to assess and improve data quality for machine learning applications with messy real-world data.
-Mislabeled data is a common issue in classification tasks, but we invented Confident Learning algorithms that automatically detect label errors in your dataset.
+Mislabeled data is a common issue in classification tasks, but we invented [Confident Learning algorithms](https://playground.cleanlab.ai/) that automatically detect label errors in your dataset.

-Label Inspector estimates which examples are likely mislabeled in a classification dataset.
-All you need to do upload the labels and features for a classification task, and we will use these inputs to  train ML models that score the quality of each your labels and flag some of them as being potentially incorrect.
-ML training may take some time for larger datasets.
+**Label Inspector** runs these algorithms to estimate which examples are likely mislabeled in any classification dataset.
+Simply provide the data (labels + features) for a classification task in S3, and state-of-the-art ML models will be trained to score the quality of your labels and flag which ones are likely incorrect.
+Label Inspector can identify mislabeled examples in any standard multi-class classification dataset (including features that are: numeric, categorical, or text — with missing values allowed).
+It returns a CSV file with a row for each example in your dataset, stating: whether it appears mislabeled, how likely the label is correct, plus an alternative suggested label.

 ## Input